-In the beginning there is the outstanding idea or/and the unique selling proposition that promises big profits.
-After the foundation of the Startups the focus is then on gaining customers and refining the business model and generating income.
-In the end, however, it is the finances that support all these activities and ultimately determine success or failure.
+It all starts with an outstanding idea and/or a unique selling point that promises big profits.
+After the foundation of the Startups the focus is then on acquiring customers and refining the business model and generating revenue.
+Ultimately, however, it is the finances that underpin all these activities and ultimately determine success or failure.

-In order to keep these under control as a founder, regulated accounting for start-ups is needed.
-In fact, there is much more to it than just carrying out the correct debit and credit posting.
+Keeping these under control as a founder requires organised accounting for start-ups.
+In fact, there is much more to it than just carrying out the correct debit and credit balances. credit posting.

 Accounting for startups is especially important because in order to keep accurate financial records, you need to implement an accounting system that allows you to organise your financial transactions because and as this part of your business becomes more complex.

 Accounting is an essential part of any business, even in the start-up phase.
-Once the idea is off the ground, the structure of the business has been determined and the basic logistics are fixed, one has to think about accounting.
-Since the success of a start-up ultimately depends on money, the way the young company manages finances will play a supporting role in the viability of the company.
+Once the idea is off the ground, the structure of the business has been determined and the basic logistics are established, you need to think about accounting.
+As the success of a start-up ultimately depends on money, the way in which the young company manages its finances will play a key role in its viability.

-Although it may seem that initially the expenses are not complex enough to require such formal management, early implementation can bring significant benefits to the business in the long run.
-Some of the advantages of setting up an accounting system in the start-up phase of your business are:
+Whilst it may seem that initially the expenses are not complex enough to require such formal management, early adoption can bring significant benefits to the business in the long run.
+Some of the benefits of setting up bookkeeping in the start-up phase of your business are:

 - Optimal financial organisation